 The change of conditions application is free and can be made online.
 For more details, see the Home Office information about applying for a change of conditions.

-Getting legal advice is particularly important for a person who does not currently have leave to remain on a family, private life, or Hong Kong BN(O) route, as there may be some risks that they need to consider before making a change of conditions application.
+It is highly advisable that anyone who does not currently have leave to remain on a family, private life, or Hong Kong BN(O) route obtains legal advice from an immigration adviser before making a change of conditions application so that they are aware of any risks that may arise.

-An immigration adviser can provide advice and assist with a change of conditions application (OISC level 1 or above), although it can be difficult to find free legal advice.
+An immigration adviser (OISC level 1 or above) can provide advice and assist with a change of conditions application.
 Find an immigration adviser.

+It can be difficult to find free legal advice.
 The Unity Project has produced guidance to help applicants who need to apply by themselves and, in some cases, may be able to provide advice and assistance with an application.
+A person can get in touch with the Unity Project to find out if they can assist.

 Hong Kong BN(O) visa holders can get information about local immigration advisers from their regional Hong Kong Welcome Hub, hosted by the Strategic Migration Partnerships.